AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 ### Web-channel only tables {#webchanneltables}

-Tap the root panel in the Web template and tap **+** to add a **Table** component to the Interactive Communication.
+Select the root panel in the Web template and select **+** to add a **Table** component to the Interactive Communication.
 A table including two rows is inserted in the Interactive Communication.
 The first row of the table represents the Table header.

 #### Add rows and columns to the table {#addrowscolumnstable}

 **To add or delete columns:**

-1. Tap the default text box in the table header row to view the component toolbar.
+1. Select the default text box in the table header row to view the component toolbar.
 1. Select **Add Column** or **Delete Column** to add or delete table columns respectively.

 ![component_toolbar_table1](assets/component_toolbar_table1.png)

 **To add or delete rows:**

-1. Tap any of the table rows to view the component toolbar.
+1. Select any of the table rows to view the component toolbar.
 You can also select table row using the Content browser in the sidekick of the Interactive Communication.
 1. Select **Add Row** or **Delete Row** to add or delete table rows respectively.
 Use the **Move Up** and **Move Down** options available in the toolbar to rearrange rows in the table.

 ![Component Toolbar](assets/component_toolbar_table_row_new.png)